suit-wg/suit-mti/draft-ietf-suit-mti.md

 of Things (SUIT) manifest.
 These profiles specify sets of algorithms to promote interoperability across implementations.

-The SUIT manifest, as defined in RFC 9124, provides a flexible and extensible format for describing how firmware and software updates are to be fetched, verified, decrypted, and installed on resource-constrained devices.
+The SUIT manifest, as defined in "A Manifest Information Model for Firmware Updates in Internet of Things (IoT) Devices" (RFC 9124), provides a flexible and extensible format for describing how firmware and software updates are to be fetched, verified, decrypted, and installed on resource-constrained devices.
 To ensure the security of these update processes, the manifest relies on cryptographic algorithms for functions such as digital signature verification, integrity checking, and confidentiality.